meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Empty calories

-The term &ldquo;empty calories&rdquo; is what George Orwell would recognize as **newspeak**, invented by the Coca Cola Company I believe, for whitewashing sugar.
+The term &ldquo;empty calories&rdquo; is what George Orwell would recognize as **newspeak**, used by the Coca Cola Company and its ilk for whitewashing sugar.
 The implication is you&rsquo;ll be fine eating sugar (&ldquo;it&rsquo;s just empty calories&rdquo;) so long as you also get other nutrients, and distracts from the fact that sugar metabolism itself causes damage which there is no canceling out.
 Avoid this term because there is no such thing as empty calories, only good calories and bad calories.

 <a id="org46aa777"></a>

 ## TODO Doctor education

 The curriculum for a medical doctor involves almost no nutrition schooling.
-Harvard doctors get 2 hours of *total* of nutrition education.   (source?)
-This means that like for the rest of us, much of what they know indirectly comes from news headlines.
-When a doctor says &ldquo;mmhmm this looks bad, you need to eat less fat&rdquo; they are drawing on the same knowledge as your aunt or your brother-in-law.
+Harvard doctors have zero nutrition courses needed for a degree.
+And at least in 2004, doctor educations in the US ranged from 2 to 24 hours of nutrition schooling (source?).
+This means that like for the rest of us, much of what they know comes from our culture, not from their school.
+When a doctor says &ldquo;mmhmm this looks bad, you need to eat less fat&rdquo; they are drawing on the same amount of knowledge as your nutrition-interested aunt or brother-in-law.

--   Q: I&rsquo;ve heard that doctors frequently get seminars on nutrition, paid by the ADA (American Diabetics Association) and other fronts of big agra &#x2013; meaning the money trail leads back to such trustworthy entities as the Coca Cola Company.
-Is this true?

 I don&rsquo;t mean to be skeptical of experts.
-It&rsquo;s just the reality that they&rsquo;re *not* experts.
-Nor do I mean to be skeptical only of the mainstream, or of health care professionals.
-You get no points for being &ldquo;alternative&rdquo;.
+It&rsquo;s just the reality that medical doctors usually are not experts.
+Nor do I mean to be skeptical only of the mainstream, or of health care professionals&#x2026;   you get no points for being &ldquo;alternative&rdquo;.
 No matter their background, diet gurus of every stripe always seem to be peddling more than they can possibly know.
 Everyone feels qualified to have an opinion.
-Everyone feels it&rsquo;s *safe* to have an opinion, and this makes for a sea of Dunning-Kruger bullshit, a nightmare to navigate.
+Everyone feels it&rsquo;s *safe* to have an opinion, and this makes for a sea of Dunning-Kruger bullshit, a nightmare to navigate when you just want to know what&rsquo;s true.

-<a id="orgefe3f0e"></a>
+<a id="org2fb0453"></a>

-## TODO Nutritionist and dietician educations
+## TODO Dietician education

 -   Q: What&rsquo;s the difference between a nutritionist and a dietician?
     -   A: In the US and UK at least, dietician is a protected title, whereas anyone can claim to be a nutritionist.
 However, it&rsquo;s much the same as Ph.D and MD being protected titles.
-I think once you can follow someone&rsquo;s reasoning, their title shouldn&rsquo;t matter much to you.
+Credentials can back up unqualified statements that &ldquo;would take too long to explain&rdquo;, but once someone takes the time to explain their reasoning to you, their title shouldn&rsquo;t matter much to you.
 -   Q: How much biochemistry is in the curriculum?
 Because a mechanistic understanding of nutrition seems to me primarily a matter of biochemistry, with epidemiology used only to guide hypothesis generation.
+Do they do things that way?
 -   Q: I&rsquo;ve heard that their textbooks and curricula are heavily influenced by the Coca Cola Company, Monsanto, and other facets of big agra.
 Is this true?